boschmotorsport/WinDarab/Ribbon.md

 The Colors window provides you the possibility to change the color of a channel, overlay, or something else by drag & drop the color to the corresponding element.

 #### Control Bars
-The ribbon Controll Bars tab manages the Outing Bar
+The ribbon Control Bars tab manages the Outing Bar

 Click with the left mouse button on **Windows &rarr; Control Bars &rarr; Outing Bar** to enable/disable the Outing Bar.